inspec/inspec/docs-chef-io/content/inspec/dsl_inspec.md

   block evaluate to false, any Chef InSpec resources mentioned as part of a `describe` block will not be run.
 Additionally, the contents of the describe blocks will not be run.
-However, bare Ruby expressions and bare Chef InSpec resources (not assocated with a describe block) preceding the only_if statement will run
+However, bare Ruby expressions and bare Chef InSpec resources (not associated with a describe block) preceding the only_if statement will run

 To illustrate: